BerenLuthien/HyperColumns_ImageColorization/README.md

 This analogy is quite similar to the feature maps of CNN model.

 ## Model
-Since gray color image contains only one channel, in order for VGG to be able to process it, the first convolutional filter of VGG was replaced with a new filter.
-This new filter takes in one channel tensor and then output 64-channels tensor which is fed into the rest part of VGG.
+Since gray color image contains only one channel, in order for VGG to be able to process it, the first convolutional filter of VGG is replaced with a new filter.
+This new filter takes into one channel tensor and then output 64-channels tensor which is fed into the rest part of VGG.

         W0 = utils.weight_variable([3, 3, 1, 64], name="W0")
         b0 = utils.bias_variable([64], name="b0")